 The sequence appears random, but is actually entirely predictable for any given starting pair.
 This variation, however, is only a starting point.
 You can apply any rules you care to specify to a sequence of numbers with entirely predictable results, as long as you are consistent about it.
 Bell and Braben realized that they could seed their galaxy with any sequence they wished of six hexadecimal numbers to represent the starting system.
 Then they could manipulate those numbers in a predetermined way to generate the next; manipulate those to generate the next; etc. They decided that 256 systems was a good size for their galaxy.
 They needed just those initial six bytes to “store” all 256 planets.
 In addition to the memory savings, this method of generating their galaxy also saved Bell and Braben many hours spent designing it from scratch.
 Indeed, growing new galaxies from different starting seeds soon became a game of its own for them.
 They went through many iterations before finding the one that made it into the final game.
 Some they had to throw out right away for obvious reasons, such as the one with a system called “Arse” and the ones that had unreachable systems, outside of the player’s ship’s seven-light-year range from any other stars.
 Others just didn’t feel right.

-By late 1983, after almost a year of steady work, the basics of what would become Elite were all in place in their heads if not entirely in their code.
+After a few months of steady work, the basics of what would become Elite were all in place in their heads if not entirely in their code.
 They decided it was time to see if anyone would be interested in publishing it.
 Braben believed they should try to find the biggest publisher possible, one with the reach to properly support and promote this game like no other.
 He accordingly secured them an appointment at the London offices of Thorn EMI, the recently instantiated software division of one of the largest media conglomerates in the world.
 Very much a sign of this heady period in British computing, Thorn EMI had been founded in the expectation that computer games were destined to be the next big thing in media.
 Like their colleagues over in EMI’s music division looking for the next big hit single, they weren’t looking for deathless art or niche audiences; they were looking for big, mainstream hits.
 They had developed a checklist of sorts, a list of what they thought would appeal to the general public that wasn’t all that far removed from Trip Hawkins’s guidelines for American “consumer software.”
 Their games should be simple, intuitive, colorful, and not too demanding.
 Bell and Braben’s complicated game — while it was a technical wonder; anyone could see that — was none of these things.
 They said it was nothing for them, although Bell and Braben were welcome to come back any time to show a reworked — i.e., simplified — version.
 (In the end, Thorn EMI would find that technology wasn’t ready for casual consumer software, and wouldn’t be for years.
 The hardcore was all they had to sell to.
 Unwilling or unable to adopt to this reality as Hawkins’s Electronic Arts eventually did, they faded away quietly without ever managing to find the breakout mainstream hit they sought.)

 Bell suggested they try Acornsoft, who had already published his game Freefall.
 In many ways Acornsoft should have been the logical choice from the start.
 Bell already had connections there, they knew the BBC Micro better than anyone, and they were located right there in Cambridge practically next door to the university proper, an institution with which they had deep and abiding links.
 (Regular readers will remember that it was Acornsoft and Cambridge oceanography professor Peter Killworth who provided a commercial outlet for the adventure games created on Cambridge’s Phoenix mainframe.)
 Yet Braben was reluctant.
 Always the more commercially minded of the pair, he knew that Acornsoft was hardly at the forefront of the British games industry.
 Their modest lineup of adventure games, educational software, and utilities had some very worthy members, yet the operation as a whole, like most software adjuncts to hardware companies, always felt like a bit of an afterthought.
 With their limited advertising and doughtily minimalist packaging, no Acornsoft title had ever sold more than a few tens of thousands of copies, and most never cracked 5000 — a far cry from the numbers Braben fondly imagined for their game.
 Acornsoft’s association with Acorn also concerned him in that it would necessarily limit the game to only Acorn computers.
 He and Bell weren’t hugely fond of the Commodore 64 or especially the Sinclair Spectrum, but he knew that their game would have to be ported to those more prominent gaming platforms at some point if it was to realize its commercial potential.
 In short, Acornsoft was… provincial.